Kathy Griffin Reportedly Interviewed by Secret Service for More Than an Hour

-When Kathy Griffin first accused Donald Trump of “trying to ruin [her] life forever” for releasing that notoriously gory and violent photograph, most viewed it as an additional gaffe on the comedian’s part, a poorly conceived attempt to redirect the conversation away from how she’d been near-universally condemned for crossing the line.
-But while the intent in her rebuttal might still feel misguided a month or so later, it appears that, substantively, Griffin may have been onto something.
-Per political reporter Yashar Ali, she was recently interviewed for more than an hour by the Secret Service in-person, and the federal agency’s investigation into Griffin remains open.
+When Kathy Griffin first accused Donald Trump of “trying to ruin [her] life forever” for releasing that notoriously gory photograph, most viewed it as an additional gaffe on the comedian’s part; a poorly conceived attempt to redirect the conversation away from how she’d been near universally condemned for crossing the line.
+But while the intent of her rebuttal might still feel misguided, a month or so later, it appears that Griffin was onto something.
+Per political reporter Yashar Ali, Griffin was reportedly recently interviewed for more than an hour by the Secret Service in person, and the federal agency’s investigation into Griffin remains open.

-For context, it’s been more than a month since Griffin’s lawyers confirmed that an investigation had been opened and that they intended to fully cooperate.
-Responding to a Think Progress article arguing that TMZ had become the media’s “most potent” pro-Trump outlet, the comedian hinted last week at building tension around the Secret Service’s inquiry.
+For context, it’s been more than a month since Griffin’s lawyers confirmed that an investigation had been opened and that they intended to fully co-operate.
+Responding to a Think Progress article arguing that TMZ had become the media’s “most potent” pro-Trump outlet, the comedian hinted last week at rising tensions around the Secret Service’s inquiry.
 “Hey… TMZ and [TMZ founder] Harvey Levin,” she wrote: “May you NEVER [be] under fed investigation like I am now.”

 Comments